 European Physical Society Plasma Physics Innovation Prize “for technological, industrial or societal applications of research in plasma physics”

-The prize is awarded for proven applications beyond, but deriving from, plasma physics research, as distinct from promising ideas.
-Joint awards can be granted to groups of up to 3 researchers.
+The prize is awarded for proven applications that can go beyond, but are derived from, plasma physics research.
+Joint awards are also possible and can be submitted from a group of up to three individuals.